 To get started, log in to your PayPal account and go to My Profile.

-Select the "My settings" tab on the left, and click "Get started" (or "Update" if there are already additional users on your account) in the Manage users row.
+Select the "My settings" tab on the left, and click "Account Access" and then select the “update” button next to Manage Users.

 Once in the Manage users section of your account, you'll be able to add and delete users, and edit their access privileges.